arkadymankovsky/tango-home-assignment/README.md

 - Timestamps converted to datetime format
 - Dataset contains 127,217 unique users and 1,741,152 purchases

-## Recommendation Strategy
-The system leverages collaborative filtering techniques with the SVD algorithm to predict user preferences for USD-coin combinations, with time of day as a key contextual factor.
-The parallel processing implementation allows for efficient generation of recommendations at scale.

 # Model Design Considerations

 ## Model Input and Evaluation Strategy